emirdemic/PSIML-homework/README.md

-## Petnica Summer Institute Machine-Learning - Homework Assignmnets
+## Petnica Summer Institute Machine-Learning - Homework Assignments

 This repository holds my solutions to PSI ML homework assignemnts There were a total of four different tasks, with one serving only as the "warm up" task.